 Cantor Nancy Bach

-Cantor Bach is thrilled to join The Village Temple community – training B’nei Mitzvah students and leading Services.
-Nancy received her Cantorial Ordination from the Debbie Friedman School of Sacred Music at Hebrew Union College in Spring 2013.
+Cantor Bach joined The Village Temple as part-time Cantor in 2015, training B’nei Mitzvah students and leading Services.
+She received her Cantorial Ordination from the Debbie Friedman School of Sacred Music at Hebrew Union College in Spring 2013.

-A native New Yorker, recently she has served the Metropolitan Synagogue in Manhattan and has taught an Exploring Judaism class for adults considering conversion at Central Synagogue.
-Before Ordination, she served as Student Cantor at the Brooklyn Heights Synagogue.
+A native New Yorker, Nancy has worked with a number of Synagogue communities in Manhattan and Brooklyn, including the Stephen Wise Free Synagogue, Metropolitan Synagogue, and Central Synagogue where she taught a series of Exploring Judaism classes for adults considering conversion.
+Before Ordination, she served as Student Cantor at the Brooklyn Heights Synagogue for 3 years.
 She takes great pride and care in fostering Jewish connections with people who come from a variety of backgrounds and experiences, and instilling a love of Judaism both on and off the bimah.

 Cantor Bach can be reached by calling the Temple office or through her email.